-Plan an Azure Active Directory self-service password reset deployment
+Plan a Microsoft Entra self-service password reset deployment

-This deployment plan offers guidance and best practices for deploying Azure AD self-service password reset (SSPR).
+This deployment plan offers guidance and best practices for deploying Microsoft Entra self-service password reset (SSPR).

 If you're an end user and need to get back into your account, go to https://aka.ms/sspr.

-Self-Service Password Reset (SSPR) is an Azure Active Directory (AD) feature that enables users to reset their passwords without contacting IT staff for help.
+Self-Service Password Reset (SSPR) is a Microsoft Entra feature that enables users to reset their passwords without contacting IT staff for help.
 The users can quickly unblock themselves and continue working no matter where they are or time of day.
 By allowing the employees to unblock themselves, your organization can reduce the non-productive time and high support costs for most common password-related issues.

 SSPR has the following key capabilities: